splunk/public-o11y-docs/get-started/service-description.rst

 Unified identity
 ----------------------------------------------------

-When Splunk Cloud Platform customers purchase or start a trial for Splunk Observability Cloud, users can access both platforms using a single identity.
+When Splunk Cloud Platform customers purchase or start a trial of Splunk Observability Cloud, users can access both platforms using a single identity.
+A user's role-based access to Splunk Cloud Platform indexes carries over to Splunk Observability Cloud.
+Administrators can set up all users in a central location, Splunk Cloud Platform.
 Users can log into Splunk Observability Cloud with SSO using their Splunk Cloud Platform credentials.
-When you integrate your Splunk Cloud Platform and Splunk Observability Cloud instances and activate Unified Identity, administrators can set up all users in a central location, Splunk Cloud Platform, ensuring that the role-based access control (RBAC) is the same across products.
 See :ref:`unified-id-unified-identity` for more information.